 - Light, Temperature, and humidity sensors.

 - Relays to enable control of 12V components.

 - RC filters to prevent noise from long wires for analog sensors.

-- Timer chip (555) to prevent pump from keep pumping even if SW crashes.
+- Timer chip (555) to prevent pump from keep pumping if SW crashes.

 - Optional: LED grow light.

-These are the requirements I setup for the software of the machine – being a software engineer this is somewhat over-designed:
+These are the requirements I setup for the software – being a software engineer this is somewhat over-designed:

 - Object Oriented approach.

-- Modular design to isolate implementation of different components and to allow putting subparts in production as they are completed.
+- Modular design to isolate implementation of different components.

 - Event driven system based on mails between the different components.